arqtrad/archlit/article.md

-Meanwhile, Portugal is emerging from a traumatic political and economic restructuring after the civil war of 1828--1832, and her intellectuals are contemplating their country's uninspiring prospects as a waning colonial power.
+Meanwhile, Portugal is emerging from a traumatic political and economic restructuring after the civil war of 1828--1832, and her intellectuals are contemplating their country's uninspiring prospects as a waning colonial power [@toussaint:2012arquitectura, 100].
 On both shores of the Atlantic, political and infrastructural modernization becomes a concern far more pressing than the affirmation of national identity.
 Nevertheless, modernization itself, along with the political crisis of the late nineteenth century, is to become a catalyst for a renewed interest in national identity---this time around, in the form of longing for the lost roots of cultural identity.
-The historian of Portuguese anthropology, João Leal, suggests this interest is due to Portugal's increasingly peripheral status among European powers, pushing nationalist thinkers to contend with "a 'classic national problem' ...  that not only favored the study of local folk traditions, but also conducted that study as part of a search for Portuguese national identity."
-[@leal:1999history26, 10--11].
-This "anthropology of nation-building"
-[@stocking:1982afterword47, 172] is therefore akin to that of a newly independent country, such as Brazil's own.
+The historian of Portuguese anthropology, João Leal, suggests this interest is due to Portugal's increasingly peripheral status among European powers, pushing nationalist thinkers to contend with "a 'classic national problem' ... that not only favored the study of local folk traditions, but also conducted that study as part of a search for Portuguese national identity." [@leal:1999history26, 10--11].
+This "anthropology of nation-building" [@stocking:1982afterword47, 172] is therefore akin to that of a newly independent country, such as Brazil's own.
 Now, this operation of anthropological nation-building requires as much the making of a conceptual scaffold as it needs the primary research to fill it with content.
 Therefore, both in Portugal and in Brazil, initial efforts at documentation are somewhat superficial if compared to the crafting of basic narrative structures for this documentation to tie into.

 Up until the 1860s, then, the actual form of the built environment has